ysoleja/bootcamp_project/README.md

 # bootcamp_project
-This is for the project I coded after the 2 week coding bootcamp course at City University.
+This is for the project I coded after the 2 week coding bootcamp course at City University of London.

+Name : Yusuf Soleja